sagemath/sagewiki_to_gh-2022-10-10/dev1/roommates.md

 == Arrival Times ==
  * Dag lands at 2:10 pm the 12th
  * Jon Bober lands at 9:14 p.m. on the 12th, should be at Collegiana by around 10:30. pm?)
  * Martin Albrecht at 8:55 pm the 11th.
+ * Carl Witty probably between 5:30 and 6:30 pm on the 12th

 Notes: